 Released mid 2016 is the business count data for the reporting period ending 2015.
 Repeating our analysis of these SA2 records at our postcode area level, the overall change in number of trading business from the 2011 base level is now +0.16%, so back on track.
 However the country’s population has increased by about 14% over the same period, with much of the migrant and refugee intake choosing to settle in large cities including Sydney, so per capita business activity may be considered as still negative.
 For Sydney postcodes visible in the image the result is +2.46% compared to -0.91% last year.

 The situation is similar for the business counts for the four year period ending 2016, released by the ABS in early 2017.

-This is now a five year span from the 2011 base line, so in a static / stable economy, the number of businesses should have increased in broad proportion to the cumulative sum of population change plus base line economic GDP change (5*(2 + 2.5)) = 22.5% anything less suggests some economic upheaval at the level the data are presented (if anyone has a better figure for Sydney’s population and GDP growth over this period, suggest it via a comment below and we’ll consider replacing our seat-of-the-pants formula).
+This is now a five year span from the 2011 base line, so in a static / stable economy, the number of businesses should have increased in broad proportion to the cumulative sum of population change plus base line economic GDP change (5*(2 + 2.5)) = 22.5% anything less suggests some economic upheaval at the level the data are presented.
+Of course an existing business may expand and still only be counted as a single business.
+Others may contract, as demand for their services reduces, perhaps as the ethnicity of the postcode changes.
+If anyone has a better figure for Sydney’s population and GDP growth over this period, suggest it via a comment below and we’ll consider replacing our seat-of-the-pants formula.
 Here are those positive growth postcodes for the area shown, plenty of support jobs around the Concorde Repatriation Hospital it seems!

 Making the same comparison for one of the nation’s unemployment black spots, we include the same analyses for northern Tasmania here.
-These analyses will be repeated and the updates posted here when the 2016 period data are released mid 2017.
+These analyses will be repeated and the updates posted here when the 2017 period data are released late 2018 / early 2019.